PersonalityFox/TGE/README.md

 # TechBench Token Generation Event smart contract

 Smart contract was developed to cover TechBench's TGE event.
-You can research the rules and participate on [TGE portal] (https://tge.techbench.me).
+You can research the rules and participate on [TGE portal][portal].

 # License
 You are free to use our smart contract in your projects.
 We will soon also provide a tutorial video on how to do it.